 There's no doubt there are clear benefits to replacing manual contract management processes with dedicated software.
-But deciding to switch to contract management software is only the first step to realizing these benefits.
-You must determine whether you should use open source software or purchase a proprietary solution.
+But deciding to switch to contract lifecycle management software is only the first step to realizing these benefits.
+You must determine whether you should use open-source software or purchase a proprietary solution.

 How can you determine which will best serve your needs?
 Keep reading to understand the differences between these two software options and the considerations that can help you decide.

 Open source contract management software vs. proprietary: What’s the difference?

 Before you can evaluate these two different types of software, it’s important to have a clear understanding on what each is and how they differ on considerations such as cost, ease of use and other factors.

 Open source software is a platform you configure yourself using publicly-available source code.
 A propriety solution, meanwhile, is software that has been developed by a commercial vendor who retains ownership and control of the source code and licenses it out to customers.